 38. Consider Becoming A Food Blogger Yourself

-39. A Birthday Club Is A Fine Way To Engage Your Guests
+39. A Birthday Club Is A Great Way To Engage Your Guests

-40. Organize Sending Of Email Updates To Your Customers
+40. Organise Sending Of Email Updates To Your Customers

 The goal is to stay in your customers’ minds.
 Come up with creative ways to get customers to give their email addresses (like having a birthday club or setting up a blog)

 You can use this email list to update customers on your latest menu additions, promos, blog posts, upcoming events, holiday specials, and a whole lot more.

 41. Value Your Loyal CustomersRewards give your customers a good reason to keep coming back to your restaurant.
 Come up with a loyalty program installed on your Point of Sales (POS) System that will record what customers purchase so they can collect points and rewards.